georgexyz19/georgexyz.com/content/posts/django-messages.md

 ```

 The grep command results show that `MESSAGE_STORAGE` is assigned FallBackStorage
-class which is defined in fallback.py file.
+class which is defined in the fallback.py file.

 ```
 george@STK2M3:~/Desktop/django-2.2.2$ grep -nr 'MESSAGE_STORAGE' ./